leugimmai/leugimmai/README.md

 ### Miguel Quintana

-👋 Hello World, I am a software developer over at Ramsey Solutions working with the Marketing Technology team.
+👋 Hello World, I am a Software Developer over at Ramsey Solutions working on the Marketing Technology team.